coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 sudo systemctl status nginx
 ```

 If everything went well, the output should indicate that the Nginx service is `active (running)`.

-3. If you wish to confirm Nginx's operation via a `web browser`, then in navigate to:
+3. If you wish to confirm Nginx's operation via a web browser, navigate to:

 ```
 http://example.com
 ```

-This will show default `nginx` page.
-4. If it's not showing, the `ufw` firewall is blocking port `80` and port `443`.
-To allow through `ufw` firewall use:
+This should show the default `nginx` page.

+4. If it's not showing, the `ufw` firewall may be blocking ports `80` and `443`.
+To allow them through the `ufw` firewall, use:

 ```
 sudo ufw allow 'Nginx Full'
 ```

 5. Nginx, like many server software, relies on configuration files to dictate its behavior.
-Begin by creating a configuration file for your website
+Begin by creating a configuration file for your website:

 ```
 sudo nano /etc/nginx/sites-available/example.com